 Pro – Scalability

 Offsite storage has several major advantages.
 Arguably the most prominent is the scalability of offsite storage solutions.
-The cloud provider or managed service provider is responsible for offering storage which can be expanded on demand.
-Cloud providers can offer huge volumes of flexible data storage to their clients, who in turn do not need to worry about future-proofing or expanding their own solution.
+The cloud provider or managed service provider is responsible for offering storage that can be expanded on demand.
+Cloud providers can offer huge volumes of flexible data storage to their clients, who in turn do not need to worry about future-proofing or expanding their own solutions.

 Pro – Cost & Value

 Offsite and cloud storage is extremely affordable; in most circumstances, you only pay for what you use.
 There is no initial outlay for expensive storage platforms and no additional maintenance or support contracts.
 There is significant value in using a managed storage solution, as the third party provider is solely responsible for the storage solution and associated hardware; there is no need to employ expensive storage consultants, and it also opens the door to additional services that can be purchased, such as backups, data replication, and 24x7x365 monitoring of storage usage to prevent major incidents.

 With offsite cloud storage, the infrastructure is already in place, and the platform is already available to use.
 There is no waiting for purchasing and installation of hardware, and the client can simply plug into the cloud storage and get started immediately.

 The cloud provider will usually have a team of storage experts and subject matter experts who own the solution and manage the service for its clients.
 Many providers offer automated object storage deployment, where blobs of data storage can be assigned and removed when needed.
 The managed service providers will deal with hardware failures, manage engineers, repairs, and the storage layer, and allocate data between clients and devices.
 Importantly, the managed service provider is also responsible for the storage lifecycle and upgrade planning.